excomputing/iac/src/ec2/0004/README.md

 ### Building a machine launch template

 The templating buildng script depends on the launch template data [iac.json](iac.json).
-Beware of the variables therein, e.g., {amazon.resource.name}, {subnet.identifier}, etc.  Edit the variables accrdingly before running
+Beware of the variables therein, e.g., {amazon.resource.name}, {subnet.identifier}, etc.  Edit the variables accordingly before running

 ```bash
 bash src/ec2/0004/build.sh
 ```

 For this example, ensure the subnet is a private subnet.
+Visit Amazon's pages for more details about <a href="https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/create-launch-template.html">launch templates</a>.

 <br>